owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 {% endlilypond %}

-Exceptions are made for common rythmic patterns, like the eighth note followed by a quarter note and an eighth note (see Score 1.7).
+Exceptions are made for common rythmic patterns, like the eighth note followed by a *single* quarter note and an eighth note (see Score 1.7).
 Multiple quarter notes following an eighth note should be grouped, as shown in Score 1.8.

 {% lilypond Score 1.7: A common rythmic pattern that does not need grouping. %}
 \relative {